WillOram/AzureAD-incident-response/README.md

 ### Hunt for the compromise of and malicious changes to Azure resources

--   **Identify any malicious changes to permissions on Azure resources** for example adding new owners to subscriptions or resource groups.
+-   **Review Azure Activity logs to identify any malicious changes to permissions on Azure resources** for example adding new owners to subscriptions or resource groups, or changing permissions on storage buckets.

--   **Identify whether the attacker used their access to compromise Azure services**, including by reviewing Azure Audit logs to identify use of the Azure Run command to execute commands on VMs, downloading of virtual machine images, creating SAS URLs, listing storage accounts keys, and changing permissions on storage buckets.
+-   **Review Azure Activity logs to identify whether the attacker used their access to compromise Azure services**, including by using the [Azure Run command](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/run-command) to execute commands on VMs, downloading of virtual machine images, creating SAS URLs, or listing storage accounts keys.

 -   **Review process and network activity from Azure servers**, for example to identify the attacker compromising VM with managed identities configured